Beginner Path: Start Learning Augmented Intelligence Today

 This path is for anyone curious about AI and how it can amplify what you already do.
 No technical background needed, no jargon prerequisites, no prior experience required.
 Just bring your curiosity.

-Augmented intelligence is not about replacing yourself with a machine.
-It is about understanding what AI actually does well, what it does poorly, and how to combine its strengths with yours to achieve outcomes neither of you could manage alone.
+This path argues that augmented intelligence is not about replacing yourself with a machine — it is about understanding what AI actually does well, what it does poorly, and how to combine its strengths with yours.
+Whether that combination reaches outcomes neither of you could manage alone is something you can decide for yourself.

-By the end of this path you will understand the core philosophy of augmented intelligence, recognise the real limitations of current AI systems, and have a working mental model for how humans and machines think together.
-You will also know enough to decide whether the Practitioner Path is your next step.
+This path lays out the core philosophy of augmented intelligence, the real limitations of current AI systems, and a working mental model for how humans and machines think together — for you to weigh up.
+Whether it earns the Practitioner Path as your next step is yours to decide.

 No prerequisites.
 This path starts from zero and builds up.
 Each module links to the next, but you can also jump to whatever interests you most.